Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotDamage is DamageHigh THEN MoveUnittoSpot is VeryLow

+IF SpotDamage is DamageMedium THEN MoveUnittoSpot is Low

 IF SpotDamage is DamageLow THEN MoveUnittoSpot is Medium

 IF SpotDeal is DealHigh THEN MoveUnittoSpot is High